 Brian is a member of the Massachusetts, Rhode Island and New Hampshire Bar Associations.
 He is also a member of the American Bar Association and is currently a Vice-Chair of its Toxic Tort & Environmental Litigation Committee.

-Since joining the firm, Jonathan Tabasky has defended products liability and toxic tort claims brought throughout New England.
-In this capacity, Jon represents an array of companies, including those that manufacture prescription drugs, protective clothing, fittings, heating devices, wire and cable, trucks, aircraft and turbines.
+Jonathan Tabasky has defended products liability and toxic tort claims brought throughout New England.
+In this capacity, Jon represents a broad range of companies, including those that manufacture prescription drugs, protective clothing, fittings, heating devices, wire and cable, trucks, aircraft and turbines.
 Jon regularly works with renowned epidemiologists, pathologists, industrial hygienists, pulmonologists, radiologists, economists and others.
 Jon also defends claims brought against a variety of professionals.
 His clients include architects, engineers, real estate brokers and appraisers, independent insurance adjusters, among others.

 Prior to joining the firm, Jon represented clients involved in business and employment disputes, as well as persons suffering from catastrophic personal injuries.
 He also represented the Commonwealth of Massachusetts in labor disputes concerning discipline, wages and other term and conditions of employment.

-Jason Cincilla is a partner at Cooley Manion Jones and the lead attorney in the firm’s Delaware office.
+Jason Cincilla is a partner at Manion Gaynor & Manning and the lead attorney in the firm’s Delaware office.
 He conducts and supervises a broad litigation practice, and he has extensive experience in all stages of litigation in many areas including products liability, toxic tort, insurance, labor and employment, commercial and corporate law.
 He regularly represents and advises products manufacturers, premises owners, insurance companies, employers, and licensed professionals.

 Jason serves as lead Delaware counsel for several major defendants in Delaware asbestos litigation.
 Within the field of toxic tort litigation, Jason serves on a national trial team and a national coordinating counsel team.